 To friends and family, signs of an alcohol addiction may not yet be evident.
 Individuals may justify their behaviour by saying they enjoy cutting loose and having a good time.

-The repercussions of alcohol addiction begin to show
+The signs of alcohol addiction begin to show

 This stage is when users may begin to notice they have a problem, although will usually be unaware of the changes alcohol has made to their life.
 Users may try to set boundaries by telling themselves they will only drink a certain amount, or until a specific time.
 However, due to the ignorance or lack of understanding of the severity of the condition, may not follow these boundaries.
 It is also at this point that friends and family will begin to notice the signs of alcohol addiction.